dbwebb-se/mvc/example/scrutinizer/README.md

 Try to fix the error and do a new commit.
 You can manually start (Schedule Inspection) a build on the Scrutinizer landing page for your project.

-This is how it can look like when it passes the first build.
+This is how it can look when it passes the first build.

 ![Scrutinizer first build](img/first-build.png)